-Staff recommends that Council adopt Option (B) as outlined above.
+Staff recommands that Council adopt Option (B) as outlined above.

-- Victoria's heritage preservation program has a demonstrated track record of balancing the Interests of heritage property owners with preservation concerns.
-A concerted program of financial incentives, both grants and tax exemptions, has resulted in substantial voluntary private investment in heritage building rehabilitation which has benefited both the individual property owner and the community at large. - Efforts to preserve Modern Movement examples of Victoria's history are consistent with both national and international precedents in this field.
+- Victoria's heritage preservation program has a demonstrated track record of balancing the - Victoria's heritage preservation program has a demonstrated track record of balancing the Interests of heritage property owners with preservation concerns.
+A concerted program of financial incentives, both grants and tex exemptions, has resulted in substantial voluntary private investment in heritage building rehabilitation which has benefited both the individual property owner and the community at large.
+Efforts to preserve Modern Movement examples of Victoria's history are consistent with both national and international precedents in this field.
 These include DOCOMOMO international, an international organization active in 33 countries, dedicated to bringing the significance of the Modern Movement to the attention of public authorities and to advocate for its preservation.
-In the United States there have been major conferences such as Preserving the Recent Past" in Washington in 1995 and national publications such as the National Park Service's Guidelines For Evaluating and Nominating Properties That Have Achieved Significance in The Past Fifty Years".
-In 2008, the World Monuments Fund launched "Moderniem At Risk" to focus efforts to preserve modern landmarks through a combination of advocacy, public education and architectural conservation
+In the United States there have been major conferences such as "Preserving the Recent Past" in Washington in 1995 and national publications each as the National Park Service's Guidelines For Evaluating and Nomineling Properties That Have Achieved Significance in The Past Fifty Years".
+In 2008, the World Monumente Fund launched "Modernism At Risk" to focus efforte to preserve modern landmarks through a combination of advocacy, public education and architectural conservation. combination of advocacy, public education and architectural conservation

-W:\HERITAGEModern Movement\Committee of the Whole report November 1, 2007.doo
+WiHERITAGEWoodoin MovementiCommittee of the Whole report November 1, 2007.doo